 Ironically, this quote feels comical to me today… The way it was intended to be, I think.
 Life is really just one damned thing after another.
 And, it’s kind of funny, really.
 Maybe it’s not always funny when you’re in the midst of the crap (like I was at this time last year), but it does’t get kind of humorous after a while, I think. and, maybe that’s what keeps us going… that funny thought that “something else” just happened when we were least expecting it.
 I don’t know if that makes any sense.

 Life would be pretty boring if everything that happened was predictable and expected.
 At least I think it would be…

 Maybe that’s what I tell myself to make me feel better about my crazy, crazy life…

 Living the Montessori life as a mom with two young children

 Books, Birth, and Other Loves

-A wizard, two introverts and one geriatric cat in 2200 square feet
+A time lord, two introverts, a British Short Hair and a Ragdoll in 2200 square feet

 Sometimes even I can't explain my life!